 Figure 8.
 The Bayesian-inferred maps accurately predict eccentricity beyond the range of the stimulus.
-A, In order to examine how accurately the retinotopic maps predicted using Bayesian inference describe the retinotopic arrangement outside of the range of the stimulus used to construct them we constructed maps from all datasets using only the inner 3° or 6° of eccentricity then compared the predictions to the full validation dataset.
+A, In order to examine how accurately the retinotopic maps predicted using Bayesian inference describe the retinotopic arrangement outside of the range of the stimulus used to construct them we constructed maps from all datasets using only the inner 3° or 6° eccentricity then compared the predictions to the full validation dataset.
 Eccentricity is well predicted out to 12° regardless of the eccentricity range used to construct the predicted map, indicating that our inferred maps are likely accurate beyond the range of the stimulus.
-B, In addition, we compared the wide-field retinotopic mapping data from subject S1201 to the inferred retinotopic maps using only the 12° stimulus: the ratio of the eccentricity residual to the eccentricity of the wide-field retinotopic map is shown.
-The decreasing trend of this metric indicates that eccentricity may be wellpredicted far beyond the range of the stimulus (out to 48° of eccentricity in this case).
+B, In addition, we compared the wide-field retinotopic mapping data from subject S1201 to the inferred retinotopic maps using only the 12° stimulus; the inferred eccentricity is shown in terms of the validation eccentricity.
+The highest errors appear in the fovea (< 3°), while predictions are most accurate in the periphery, indicating that eccentricity may be well-predicted far beyond the range of the stimulus (out to 48° of eccentricity in this case).